 Resetting Windows 10 touchpad settings

 Please note that this guide is for Synaptics touchpads, but the instructions are more or less the same for other touchpads as well.
 So, irrespective of the touchpad on your Windows 10 laptop, you can follow these directions to reset the touchpad.

 Step 1: Open the Settings app.
 Navigate to Devices > Mouse & touchpad.

 Step 2: Under Related settings, click Additional mouse options link to open the classic Mouse Properties dialog.

 Step 3: Switch to the last tab labeled after your laptop’s OEM name or touchpad manufacturer’s name.
 In my ThinkPad, the last tab is ThinkPad.

-On your PC, the last tab could be ClickPad, ClickPad settings or Device Settings.
+On your PC, the last tab could be ClickPad, ClickPad settings, or Device Settings.

-Step 4: Click Settings (see the picture above) to open touchpad Control Panel or similar window with all touchpad settings.
+Step 4: Click Settings (see the picture above) to open the touchpad Control Panel or similar window with all touchpad settings.

-Step 5: Under the General or Advanced tab, you will find Restore All Defaults button.
+Step 5: Under the General or Advanced tab, you will find the Restore All Defaults button.
 Click Restore All Defaults, and then click OK when you see the confirmation dialog to reset all touchpad settings to factory defaults.

 You can open the touchpad control panel again to configure touchpad gestures and other settings.